-There is growing discussion of decolonising the geography curriculum in the sector.
+There is growing discussion of decolonising the geography curriculum.
 The following resources reflect some of activity that has taken place across the sector.
-If you are aware of work in the sector that you'd like to highlight, please pass on details to Natasha Bayliss, Geography Librarian.

 The website is run by the Decolonising Geography Educators Group who are looking at ways to decolonise the curriculum.
 The resources contribute to developing curricula that challenge ‘universal truths’ and ‘objective knowledge’ in Geography by offering: pedagogical techniques to empower students to co-create knowledge and build critical geographies; a space for critical reflection on the content we teach in geography education; and practical teaching resources.